-NOTE 7 LEASES
+NOTE 8 LEASES

 During 2019, the Academy commenced a lease with the Archdiocese of Detroit, Michigan.
 The terms of the leases called for monthly payments of 1/12th of 10% of any and all amounts of money actually received by the Academy with respect to, or for the benefit for, any student at the premises.
-In 2023, the Academy extended their lease with the Archdiocese and properly recalculated their Right-to-use asset.
+In 2023, the Academy extended their lease with the Archdiocese and properly recalculated their right-to-use asset.
+The lease has an interest rate of 4.57%.